the-expanse/SideQuestWiki/BMBF.md

 if a mod was obtained from Beastsaber or some external website and not a mod built for the Quest or from proper sources such as SideQuest its self or the [Redbrumbler Github](https://github.com/RedBrumbler/BMBFCustomSabers/tree/master/Sabers)  know they more then likely are to be incompatible and PC only sabers.

-## - If you have used BMBF before or have a faulty installation
+## - If your updating have used BMBF before or have a faulty installation
 ----

 #### Songs are safe even if the program is uninstalled but packs (how you organized them) are lost, after re-installation just open BMBF in headset, go to TOOLS and click it's `Reload song folder` button